jedawson04/Applied-Machine-Learning-Homeworks/README.md

 # Welcome to an archive of my work in Oberlin's CSCI 373, Applied Machine Learning

-Stored in this repository are copies of my homeworks 1-5 from Applied Machine Learning in Spring of 2024.
+Stored in this repository are copies of homeworks 1-5 from my work in Applied Machine Learning in Spring of 2024.

 Homeworks 2-5 were completed in collaboration with Mario Stinson-Maas, who can currently be found at `github.com/Mario730`.